Tropical Weather-Atlantic

-As Helene continues to move northward into the Gulf of Mexico, rapid strengthening is expected due to very warm water, and it is forecast to become a major hurricane before making landfall in the
+Once Helene enters the Gulf of Mexico, rapid strengthening is expected due to very warm water, and it is forecast to become a major hurricane before making landfall in the Florida Panhandle Thursday

-Florida Panhandle Thursday evening, likely as a Category 4 storm.
+evening.
+The storm may reach Category 4 status before landfall.
 As the storm approaches the coast, destructive winds, life-threatening flooding and storm surge will occur across the Big Bend of

 Florida.
 Helene will be a very large hurricane, bringing widespread effects over Florida, and impacts are expected far from the center.